arcology-network/eu/README.md

 ## Input and Output

-- **Input:** Executable messages are provided as input to the Multiprocessor module.
+- **Input:** Executable messages from either the executor module or the Multiprocessor API calls.

-- **Output:** State transitions are generated as output from the EVM-adaptor module.
+- **Output:** State transitions generated as output from the EVM-adaptor module.

 ## Multiprocessor Handling